regis-mugisha/regis-mugisha/README.md

 # Hi 👋!
-I'm Regis Mugisha, a Web Developer
+I'm Regis Mugisha, a Software Developer

 ## About Me
 - 🌍 Based in Rwanda